 Emmeline Pankhurst is arrested twelve times and serves 30 days in jail.

-The liner “Titanic” sinks on her maiden voyage.
+The liner “Titanic” sinks in the Atlantic Ocean on her maiden voyage to New York.

 1913: Birth of Benjamin Britten on the 22nd November.

-Emily Wilding Davidson is killed as she throws herself under the King’s horse at the Derby.
+Emily Wilding Davidson is killed as she throws herself under the King’s horse at the Derby in Epsom.

 Establishment of the Cat and Mouse Act against the Suffragettes.